Walter Mondale, Carter's vice president, dies at 93

 4 of18 FILE - In this Wednesday, Sept.
 5, 1984, file photo, Democratic presidential candidate Walter Mondale and his running mate, Geraldine Ferraro, wave as they leave an afternoon rally in Portland, Ore.
 Mondale, a liberal icon who lost the most lopsided presidential election after bluntly telling voters to expect a tax increase if he won, died Monday, April 19, 2021.
 He was 93.
 Jack Smith/AP Show More Show Less

-11 of18 FILE - In this June 1993 file photo, President Bill Clinton stands behind his nominee for Ambassador to Japan, former Vice President Walter Mondale.
+13 of18 FILE - In this June 1993 file photo, President Bill Clinton stands behind his nominee for Ambassador to Japan, former Vice President Walter Mondale.
 Mondale, a liberal icon who lost the most lopsided presidential election after bluntly telling voters to expect a tax increase if he won, died Monday, April 19, 2021.
 He was 93.
-Greg Gibson/AP Show More Show Less 12 of18
+Greg Gibson/AP Show More Show Less

 18 of18

-MINNEAPOLIS (AP) — Former Vice President Walter F. Mondale, a liberal icon who lost the most lopsided presidential election after bluntly telling voters to expect a tax increase if he won, died Monday.
+MINNEAPOLIS (AP) — Former Vice President Walter F. Mondale, a liberal icon who lost one of the most lopsided presidential elections after bluntly telling voters to expect a tax increase if he won, died Monday.
 He was 93.

 The death of the former senator, ambassador and Minnesota attorney general was announced in a statement from his family.
 No cause was cited.